 First, the disposition property was prepared for sale.
-This included the completion of “in process” property improvements that had commenced a couple of years earlier as well as the boosting of rents to get closer to full market rental rates.
-It was necessary to stabilize the operating financials before putting the disposition property on the market so that a top-of-the market sale price could be realized and desired financing could be secured by prospective buyers.
-The subject property (to be relinquished) was put on the market 5/2012, went under contact 7/2012 and closed in 10/2012.
+This included the completion of “in process” property improvements as well as the boosting of rents to get closer to full market rental rates.
+It was necessary to stabilize the operating financials before putting the disposition property on the market so that a top-of-the market sale price could be realized and appealing financing could be secured by prospective buyers.
+The disposition property (to be relinquished) was put on the market 5/2012, went under contact 7/2012 and closed in 10/2012.

 Concurrently, suitable replacement properties were sought out and screened by Realty Yield.
 This included a variety of properties and property types throughout the Portland-metro area.
 A “short-list” was established and each opportunity thoroughly evaluated.

-The primary challenge was simply negotiating a mutually acceptable price.
-The seller wanted a price that really reflected what the net operating income was “projected” to be a year later.
-And, the buyer ideally wanted to pay what the numbers said today.
-Additionally, since lenders only lend on the in-place financials, securing a satisfactory loan amount was going to be difficult, hence requiring a higher down payment than what was going to be available in the 1031 exchange funds from our client’s disposition.
+The primary challenge was negotiating a mutually acceptable price.
+Additionally, since lenders only lend on the in-place net operating income (NOI), securing a satisfactory loan amount was going to be a challenge and ultimately requiring a higher down payment than what was going to be available in 1031 exchange funds from our client’s disposition.

 Informal “price” negotiations were facilitated through the respective brokers.
-After approximately 30 days a mutually acceptable Purchase & Sale Agreement was executed at a price of $4,271,776, conditional on a 2012 closing (seller tax advantage).
-The Purchase & Sale Agreement contained provision-s for rent achievement and partial implementation of the utility bill-back program to meet the minimum lender underwritten threshold for net operating income required to fund the full desired loan amount of $3,240,000.
+After approximately 30 days, a mutually acceptable Purchase & Sale Agreement was executed at a price of $4,271,776.
+The Purchase & Sale Agreement contained provision-s for rent achievement and partial implementation of the utility bill-back program to meet the minimum lender underwriting threshold for the net operating income required to fund the full desired loan amount of $3,240,000.
 Buyer brought in a 25% partner to fund the additional capital required to bridge the gap between available 1031 exchange funds and the cash down payment required.